jonkislin/.configuration-files/README.md

 Configuration files for vim, tmux, etc.

-1. Clone to your home folder.
-2. Run `setup.sh` to install.
+Clone to your home folder, then run `setup.sh` to install.